clean-code-craft-tcq-2/tdd-buckets-KiruthighaKMuthusamy/README.md

+# Developer's Hint to the reviewer - Week1:

-# Developer's Hint to the reviewer:
+# Developer's Hint to the reviewer - Week1:
 The code gets the input and validates the array.
 **Validation condition:** : Input array should be an integer value between  0 and 65535